OmarArias1/TicTacToe/README.md

 ### Known Issues

-    There are no known issues are of the latest merge.
+    There are no known issues as of the latest merge.

 ### Credits